tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 - When working with files it is often desirable to be able to track changes
 - When programming it is particularly useful to be able to save working states the code
-- This gives one the opportunity to roll-back to a previously working state if things go wrong
+- This gives one the opportunity to roll back to a previously working state if things go wrong
 - Git is a powerful version control system
 - To get started with Git one only needs to get familiar with a handful of commands
+- Use ``git init`` to initialise a Git repository
+- Use ``git add file-to-add`` to start tracking a file in Git
+- Use ``git commit -m "your summary message here"`` to record a snapshot in Git
 - The overhead of using Git whilst programming is minimal
 - The benefits of using Git are great
 - Start using Git in your day-to-day work right now